ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 Preconditions:

 * A BPI test instance is set up and operational.
-* There are at least two worksteps set-up within the BPI.
+* There are at least two worksteps set up within the BPI.

 Test steps: